UPMC health care workers vaccinated against COVID-19

-The COVID-19 vaccinations made its way through the heavy snow storm and arrived here Thursday, Dec.
-17. Each hospital received one box that contained 975 doses of the vaccination.
+The COVID-19 vaccine arrived Thursday, Dec.
+17. Each hospital received one box containing 975 doses of the vaccination.

 “The speed at which these vaccinations are safely coming to use is nothing short of a miracle of modern medicine,” Janie Hilfiger, president, UPMC Cole and UPMC Wellsboro, said.
 “While some may be hesitant to receive the vaccination, I ask you to take a step of faith, just as many of our frontline health care workers are doing, and trust that the science, research and health authorities have all done their due diligence to ensure the safety of the vaccine.”